btcpayserver/btcpayserver-doc/docs/FAQ/FAQ-General.md

 # General BTCPay FAQ

-This page contains general questions about BTCPay.
+This page contains general questions and answers about BTCPay.
 What it is, how it works, how to install it.

 # [General FAQ](FAQ-General.md)